Java-Archive/ProxyBuilder.github.io/docs/index.md

 change the version numbers to the last stable one.

-If you want to start with the ***DynamicProxyBuilder*** creating for example ***VirtualProxies*** bundled with some other things you need the following dep in your pom.xml.
+If you want to start with the ***DynamicProxyBuilder*** creating for example ***VirtualProxies*** bundled with some other things you need the following dependency in your pom.xml:

 ```xml
     <dependency>